Last Updated on

 Creality is a 3D printer targeted towards the DIY community since the very beginning.
-With Creality Ender 3, the company is targeting multiple stakeholders like new users, students, teachers, and even small businesses.
+With Creality Ender 3, the company targets multiple stakeholders like new users, students, teachers, and even small businesses.

 The Creality Ender 3 can be purchased for less than $200.
-And within its price range, not many options come close to what it has to offer.
+And within its price range, few options come close to what it offers.
 We loved the Creality Ender 3 for its print quality and material versatility.
-It’s very affordable pricing also makes it a very attractive option for hobbyists or beginners looking to experiment with 3D printing.
+Its affordable pricing makes it a desirable choice for hobbyists or beginners looking to experiment with 3D printing.

 We were not huge fans of XYZprinting until we got our hands on their newest prodigy, the Da Vinci Mini.
-This pocket-sized printer should undo some of the damage to their reputation that happened courtesy dodgy quality printers that they churned out in the past.
+This pocket-sized printer should undo some of the damage to their reputation, courtesy of dodgy quality printers that they churned out in the past.

-The Da Vinci Mini is a beautifully designed no-frills machine with an intuitive user interface and a very affordable price tag.
-In fact, some of the features of the machine are comparable to much higher priced models.
+The Da Vinci Mini is a beautifully designed, no-frills machine with an intuitive user interface and a very affordable price tag.
+Some of the features of the machine are comparable to much higher-priced models.

 Let’s explore the mini up close.